My Part in Midland Met

-The successful opening of Midland Metropolitan University Hospital relies on many people, teams and stakeholders.
-Once open, it will have a far-reaching impact – not only on those we care for but also on staff and our community in terms of regeneration, jobs, housing, charitable endeavours and so much more.
+The successful opening of Midland Metropolitan University Hospital has relied on many people, teams and stakeholders.
+Now open, it will have a far-reaching impact – not only on those we care for but also on staff and our community in terms of regeneration, jobs, housing, charitable endeavours and so much more.

-Getting us to Midland Met is a team effort and the staff at the Trust all have a part to play in making it #morethanahospital.
+Getting us to Midland Met has been a team effort and the staff at the Trust have all played a part in making it #morethanahospital.

-Find out about all the different people and roles that will help make our move a reality below:
+Find out about all the different people and roles that have helped make our move a reality below:

 Zaheer Iqbal, portering and security manager, has been at the Trust for four years.
-He’ll be involved with workforce planning at Midland Met for both departments, the design for the security control room and the positioning of cameras, including access control.
+He was involved with workforce planning at Midland Met for both departments, the design for the security control room and the positioning of cameras, including access control.

 He said: “The design of the new hospital means that the back of house will be more efficient and private for patients when transported from A to B. Our new hospital will also benefit from enhanced infection control by reducing cross-contamination due to less traffic in these areas.